ImageMagick Examples --

 Generally you should avoid GIF (and JPEG) images for all but your final image.
 For more information see Common Image Formats examples page.

+You are not limited to jigsaw puzzle templates, but any shaped mask can be used with any image.
+Let me know what you come up with.
 I am not quite finished with the development of the "jigsaw" script, as I would like some better controls for the highlighting, thickness and shadow effects, and possibly a 'negate mask' option.
 It is however basically a complete working program you are free to use.
-Give me a link back if you use it for a web page :-)
+Give me a link back if you use it for a web page :-) For those with some PerlMagick API skill, try taking the above script and converting it to PerlMagick for speed, then submitting it to me so that everyone else can also use it, and know just how good you are at using IM.
+Further suggestions and ideas are always welcome.

 If you are just wanting to cut out all the pieces from an image using a collection of masks (with or without virtual pixel offsets), then the following command will let you do ALL of them very quickly.